-On 1 November, we'll be switching to SSE, who offer an 100% renewable energy supply.
+On 1 November 2021, we switched to SSE, who offer an 100% renewable energy supply.

 We will offset our operational emissions each year going forward, backdated by one year.
 We've bought verified carbon offsets totalling 153tCO2e (110% of our calculated emissions) for tree planting projects in Scotland.
 Our certificate can be viewed here.